stolostron/rhacm-docs/about/gdpr_readiness.md

 The Red Hat Advanced Cluster Management for Kubernetes platform CLI requires the user to provide credentials to log in.

-The `kubectl` CLI also requires credentials to access the cluster.
+The `kubectl` and `oc` CLI also requires credentials to access the cluster.
 These credentials can be obtained from the management console and expire after 12 hours.
 Access through service accounts is supported.

-Helm CLI access utilizes certificates to access the cluster.

 ### Role Mapping